Ryan Briscoe: 2005: Move to IndyCar with Ganassi

-There were rumors that Briscoe was set to race for the Jordan Grand Prix F1 team in 2005, due to the team's acquisition of Toyota power.
-Instead, Briscoe moved to America and raced for Target Chip Ganassi Racing in the IndyCar Series, including a 10th-place finish in the Indianapolis 500.
+There were rumours that Briscoe was set to race for the Jordan Grand Prix F1 team in 2005, due to the team's acquisition of Toyota power.
+Instead, Briscoe moved to America and raced for Target Chip Ganassi Racing in the IndyCar Series, including a tenth place finish in the Indianapolis 500.
 He also made his Rolex Grand-Am début with Ganassi at the 24 Hours of Daytona.

 In the 2005 IndyCar Series, Briscoe took pole position at Sears Point, but struggled on the ovals and was involved in several crashes.
-On 11 September 2005 he was involved in a violent crash at Chicagoland Speedway, breaking both clavicles among other injuries.
+On 11 September 2005, he was involved in a violent crash at Chicagoland Speedway, breaking both clavicles among other injuries.
 His car climbed on top of the Cheever Racing entry driven by Alex Barron and went airborne into the catch fencing above the retaining wall and snapping in two.
 He was released from hospital on 19 September and following some initial treatment in the US, moved to the specialist Formula Medicine facility in Viareggio, Italy, for the bulk of his rehabilitation.
-It took 8 weeks for Briscoe to recover from the injuries he sustained in the crash.
+It took eight weeks for Briscoe to recover from the injuries he sustained in the crash.
 His official web site announced his return to the USA on 14 November 2005.